mitotic/otrace/docs/GettingStarted.rst

 Breakpoints can be set using the ``-a break`` option for the ``trace`` command, or the ``action="break"`` argument to ``traceassert``.
-The ``resume`` command is used to resume execution from a breakpoint.
+In a multi-threaded program, there may be more than one breakpoint active at a time.
+To resume execution, issue the ``resume`` command when the current directory is within the *trace context* of the breakpoint to be resumed, or specify the *trace id* to be resumed as the argument.

+NOTE: The ``trace`` command cannot set breakpoints at specific lines.
+Use the ``edit`` command to insert ``traceassert`` calls to break at specific locations within a function or method.

 Other possible actions for ``trace`` and ``traceassert`` include ``pdb`` or ``ipdb``, which launch the respective debuggers at the breakpoint.
-The ``continue`` command of the debuggers should be used to return control to *otrace*.
+The ``continue`` command of these debuggers should be used to return control of the terminal to *otrace*.

 .. |date| date::